 Why tool choice alone is not enough

-This is a common misconception: a company purchases standard-compliant tools - and assumes that this is enough to fulfill VDI/VDE 2862.
-In practice, it is not.
+This is where a common misconception arises: a company purchases tools that it believes are standard-compliant - and assumes that this alone means VDI/VDE 2862 is fulfilled.
+In practice, that is not enough.

-In addition to minimum requirements for assembly tools, VDI/VDE 2862 also demands verification of the production process.
-This includes, among other things, the suitability of the tool according to its classification.
-Proving this suitability requires three elements that must work together:
+In addition to the minimum requirements for screwdriving tools, VDI/VDE 2862 also calls for verification of the production process itself.
+This includes, among other things, demonstrating the suitability of the tool in line with its application class.
+Proving this suitability requires three elements that must interact:

-Tightening tools drift over time.
-Even high-quality electronic torque tools lose measurement accuracy without regular tool calibration.
-For categories A and B, a DAkkS-accredited calibration with traceability to national standards is the industrial standard.
+Screwdriving tools drift over time.
+Even high-quality electronic tools lose measurement accuracy without regular tool calibration.
+For Categories A and B, a DAkkS-accredited calibration with traceability to national standards is the established industrial standard.

-GWK operates its own DAkkS-accredited calibration laboratory - and also offers a mobile calibration service, where the GWK team comes directly to your production site for on-site calibration.
-This saves shipping time and avoids production downtime due to missing tools.
-Mobile calibration is particularly attractive for plants with a large installed base of screwdriving tools.
+GWK operates its own DAkkS accredited calibration laboratory - and also provides a mobile calibration service, where the GWK team comes directly to your production facility for on-site calibration.
+This saves shipping time and prevents production downtime due to missing tools.

 2. Training - understand the standard, master the tool

-Your employees must understand the requirements of the standard and be able to operate the systems correctly - regular training is essential.
-An incorrectly configured electronic tool can, despite correct purchasing decisions, lead to nonconforming joints that remain undetected.
+Your staff must understand the requirements of the standard and be able to operate the systems correctly - regular training is essential.
+An incorrectly configured electronic tool can still produce NOK joints that go undetected, even if the right tool selection was made.

 3. Process integration - use the data, do not just collect it

-The tool provides data - but only systematic evaluation creates true process reliability.
-For categories A and B, this means: connection to your production IT, analyzable logs, and regular process capability studies (PFU) according to VDI/VDE 2645-3.
-QUANTEC MCS® is compatible with analysis software such as QuanLabPro, Ceus, or QS-Torque and integrates seamlessly into existing quality management systems for torque fastening and angle-controlled processes.
+The tool provides data - but only systematic analysis creates process reliability.
+For Categories A and B, this means: integration with your production IT, analyzable reports and regular process capability studies (PFU) according to VDI/VDE 2645-3.
+QUANTEC MCS® is compatible with analysis software such as QuanLabPro, Ceus or QS-Torque and integrates seamlessly into existing quality management systems.

 Tip: Tool selection and calibration go hand in hand.
-The best production tool is of little use if it is not calibrated regularly and in accordance with standards.
-Plan calibration cycles from the start in your process planning - ideally with DAkkS-traceable documentation.
+The best production tool is of little use if it is not calibrated regularly and in compliance with standards.
+Plan calibration cycles from the outset in your process planning — ideally with a DAkkS-traceable proof.

-Staying flexible: the modular Square system and ToolRent®
+Stay flexible: the modular square drive system and ToolRent®

-Not every production environment has a constant tooling requirement.
-For project-based work, ramp-up phases, or a one-off PFU, GWK offers the ToolRent® rental system: all rental devices are calibrated prior to delivery, ready for immediate use, and supplied with a calibration certificate - with no capital investment for rarely needed torque tools.
+Not every production environment has a constant need for tools.
+For project-based use, ramp-up phases or a one-off process capability study, GWK offers the ToolRent® rental system: all rental devices are calibrated before shipment, ready to use immediately and supplied with a calibration certificate - without capital investment when demand is infrequent.

-The modular Square system of the OPERATOR® also makes your investment future-proof: instead of purchasing new tools when torque ranges or fastener sizes change, you simply replace the Square attachment.
-This modular tool system saves costs, simplifies calibration logistics, and reduces tool variety in the warehouse.
+The modular square drive system of the OPERATOR® also makes your investments future-proof: instead of buying new tools whenever torque levels or screw sizes change, you simply swap the square drive adapter.
+This saves costs, simplifies calibration logistics and reduces the variety of tools in stock.

 Decision aid: which GWK tool for which requirement?